Inter midfielder Vidal to have knee surgery

 The former Juventus star has won 1.2 tackles and 5.2 duels on average per 90 minutes this season.
 Among Inter midfielders, only Nicolo Barella (six) averages more successful duels per game.

-The Nerazzurri, who are six points clear at the top of Serie A, face Torino away from home on Sunday.
+The Nerazzurri, which is six points clear at the top of Serie A, faces Torino away from home on Monday.